 The Feedlot and Manure Management Advisory Committee (FMMAC) was created during the 1994 legislative session as an advisory body to the Minnesota Department of Agriculture and the Minnesota Pollution Control Agency.
 The committee was established to, "identify needs, goals, and suggest policies for research, monitoring, and regulatory activities regarding feedlot and manure management."
 The committee formally sunsetted after the 2003 legislative session.

 The MDA also worked with stakeholders in the development of the Minnesota Animal Agriculture Generic Environmental Impact Statement (GEIS).
 This study looked at the environmental, social, and economic impacts of animal agriculture in State of Minnesota.
 MDA staff Harold Stanislawski and Paul Burns, alternate, were members of the citizens advisory committee that was involved in developing this policy document.
 The Animal Agriculture GEIS was completed in 2002.

-Currently, the MDA is assisting in leading the Governors Livestock Task Force, which is devoted to looking at ways in which Minnesota can sustain and develop animal agriculture in Minnesota.
-The Governors Livestock Task Force will be developing a report to the legislature outlining their findings in the near future.
+MDA also assisted in leading Governor Pawlenty’s Livestock Task Force, which was devoted to looking at ways in which Minnesota can sustain and develop animal agriculture in Minnesota.
+The Governors Livestock Task Force completed a report to the legislature outlining their findings.

 The following are major accomplishments to date:

 Minnesota Department of Agriculture (MDA), 625 Robert Street N, St. Paul, MN 55155-2538, email@example.com